vectordotdev/content-old/posts/multiprocessing-vs-multithreading-python.md

 We're creating this guide because when we went looking for the difference between threading and multiprocessing, we found the information out there unnecessarily difficult to understand.
 They went far too in-depth, without really touching the meat of the information that would help us decide what to use and how to implement it.

-## What is Threading and why do you want it
+## What is Threading?
+Why might you want it?

 By nature, Python is a linear language, but the threading module comes in handy when you want a little more processing power.
 While threading in Python cannot be used for parallel CPU computation, it's perfect for I/O operations such as web scraping because the processor is sitting idle waiting for data.